snubwoody/www/src/articles/gui-in-rust.md

   - GUI
 ---

-A while ago I went on an adventure creating my own GUI library in rust...
+A while ago I went on an adventure creating my own [GUI library](https://github.com/snubwoody/agape-rs) in rust...

-## Ideas

-- Immediate mode vs retained mode
-- No macros

 ## Why rust?

 Well I just like rust so that's one.
 Two, I'm not sure if rust will ever be the primary choice for writing graphical software, other languages are just simpler to learn and (may) have an easier developer experience.

 I think every language needs a decent GUI library whether or not it will be **the** primary language.
 There are just situations where you need to draw stuff to the screen, like game engines, embedded software and so on.
 But there's definitely use cases for a GUI in rust.
 Maybe you're making an OS in rust (link redox), you definitely need to draw stuff to the screen.